antifootbolist/gitlab-api/README.md

 To use the script, you need to have a private token for accessing the GitLab API and export its value by exporting variable GITLAB_TOKEN

-You also need to install some libraries (if it is not already installed) using the command:
+You also need to install `requests` library (if it is not already installed) using the command:

 ```commandline
 pip install -r requirements.txt